-No. Federal law requires funeral homes to accept caskets that you purchase from another source, such as an online retailer.
-You may also build the casket.
+No. In fact, federal law requires funeral homes to accept caskets that you purchase from another source, such as an online retailer.
+You may also build your own casket, if you prefer.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.